-Drexel is home to some of the top-ranked engineering departments in the country.
-Within these departments faculty and staff work to conduct research and offer academic programs.
-Our MS degree paves the way to advanced positions in industry, academia, or research in Cyber & Physical Infrastructure, Advanced Manufacturing, and Health & Medicine.
-College curricula are grounded in foundational principles and practices taught by over 100 accomplished faculty from all over the world.
+Drexel is home to top-ranked engineering departments and faculty and staff who teach, conduct advanced research and provide support to our students in our dynamic academic programs.
+The college curricula are grounded in foundational principles and practices and in emerging subjects, taught by over 100 accomplished faculty with teaching excellence, industry experience and leading-edge and translational research expertise from all over the world.

-Master of Science degrees, offered through the six college departments, are based at our Philadelphia, University City campus.
-It is a vibrant and diverse place to live and learn that will inspire you.
-As a higher education institution with the one of the longest running and most well-established online education we offer many engineering programs online.
-Drexel Engineering also offers several online certificates that can stand alone or be built into your degree.
+Master of Science degrees are based at our Philadelphia, University City campus.
+As one of the longest running and most well-established online higher education institutions, many of our engineering programs are offered online, including several online certificates that can stand alone or be built into your degree.
 The MS program has been designed to accommodate full- or part-time students, on campus and off.

 Acceptance for graduate study at Drexel requires, at minimum, a four-year bachelor’s degree from an accredited institution in the US or equivalent international institution.
 Although admission requirements vary by program, acceptance typically requires a cumulative grade point average of 3.0.
 Individual departments often have their own added requirements.
 Visit our admissions guidelines page to learn more about our requirements and how to apply.